markpickering1/diversity_resilience_analysis/diversity_resilience_analysis/resilience_data_collection/README.md

 # resilience_data_collection
 These scripts give an overview of the data collection of the initial input data used in the analysis.

-The datasets can be found below, alongside the directories containing the scripts relating to them.
+The datasets can be found below, alongside the directories containing the scripts relating to them or suggested locations for the datasets within the framework.

 MODIS Terra & Aqua Surface Reflectance: https://www.earthdata.nasa.gov/data/catalog/lpcloud-myd09ga-061